-brought to their attention.
+Fundamentally, the "notice and notice" regime was never even intended to address a different and very serious problem: hosting service providers that fail to disable access to infringing hosted materials, even after it is brought to their attention.
 So long as known infringing content remains readily accessible online, the battle against online piracy is seriously compromised.
-Canada's steadfast refusal to adopt any impactful legislative requirements as a condition for limiting the liability of hosting providers leaves it an outlier in the global community, and substantially diminishes both the utility of the legislative mechanisms in place, and the efforts and interests of rights owners and stakeholders impacted by widespread online infringement.
+Canada's steadfast refusal to adopt any impactful legislative requirements as a condition for limiting the liability of hosting service providers leaves it an outlier in the global community, and substantially diminishes both the utility of the legislative mechanisms in place, and the efforts and interests of rights owners and stakeholders impacted by widespread online infringement.
 The law lacks necessary incentives for legitimate Internet intermediaries to cooperate with rights holders to combat online infringement.
-For example, the law's conditioning of liability for hosting infringing material on obtaining a judgment against an end user44 is unworkable in practice, particularly regarding valuable, time-sensitive pre-release content, and creates a disincentive for hosting providers to cooperate or take any effective action in the case of content they know or ought to know is infringing.
+For example, the law's conditioning of liability for hosting infringing material on obtaining a judgment against an end user is unworkable in practice, particularly regarding valuable, time-sensitive pre-release content, and creates a disincentive for hosting providers to cooperate or take any effective action in the case of content they know or ought to know is infringing.
 The consistent absence of any criminal enforcement in Canada against even the most blatant forms of online theft completes the picture of a system that is still not up to the challenge.

-Canada should revise its law to introduce incentives for intermediary cooperation, including by limiting the scope of the safe harbor provisions to apply only to passive and neutral intermediaries that take effective action against infringing content.
-Effective action should include measures that have been demonstrated effective in preventing or restraining infringement, including, among other things, disabling access to the specific location of identified (by the rights holder) infringing content.
-The 2019 USMCA Bill did not address these deficiencies.
+Canada should revise its law to introduce incentives for intermediary cooperation, including by clarifying and limiting the scope of the safe harbor provisions to ensure they apply only to passive and neutral intermediaries that take effective action against infringing content.
+Effective action should include removing or disabling access to infringing content expeditiously upon obtaining knowledge or awareness by whatever means, including through a notification sent by a rights holder; other measures that have been demonstrated effective in preventing or restraining infringement; and maintaining and effectively implementing a policy that provides for termination of accounts of repeat infringers in appropriate circumstances.
+The 2020 USMCA Law did not address these deficiencies.
 The amendments of Bill C-86 were another missed opportunity.
-While they further clarified the content to be included in notices of claimed infringement issued to ISPs, the amendments failed to include any meaningful incentives for intermediaries to cooperate with rights holders.
+While they further clarified the information to be included in notices of claimed infringement issued to ISPs, the amendments failed to include any meaningful incentives for intermediaries to cooperate with rights holders.

 Taken as a whole, the deficiencies in Canada's online liability regime significantly disadvantage licensed services, and continue to send the wrong signals to consumers about whether infringing activities are tolerated.
-The Heritage and Industry Reports recommend that Canada's government review the current law to ensure ISPs are accountable for their role in the distribution of content, and that the government monitor the implementation of safe harbor legislation in other jurisdictions, a clear acknowledgement of Canada's status as a global outlier on this issue.
+The Heritage and Industry Reports recommend that Canada's government review the current law to ensure ISPs are accountable for their role in the distribution of infringing content, and that the government monitor the implementation of safe harbor legislation in other jurisdictions as well as other international developments, a clear acknowledgement of Canada's status as a global outlier on this issue.
 Canada should follow through on these parliamentary recommendations and look for ways to make its current regime more effective, and to provide meaningful incentives to stimulate inter-industry cooperation against online piracy.